Today’s article reviews a type of group fitness certification and class style that has become extremely popular worldwide.

 - 10 private apparatus classes

 - 10 regular apparatus classes

-These are not part of the pricing for this Pilates program.
+But these are not part of the pricing for this program.

-- All exam fees are included (but not re-tests.
-Those will cost an additional amount)
+- All certification exam fees are included (but not re-tests – those will cost an additional amount)

 - 600 hours of live studio apprenticeship